-- a) Tailored mentoring and coaching from experts in the EIT Health Mentoring and CoachingNetwork based on team needs or any mentors that best suit their needs. - b) Engaging and collaborating with leading companies in the health sector. - c) Participate in the (online/offline) tailored bootcamp sessions & the demo day which will help participants adapt and scale the proposed solution based on the challenge owners' needs and expectations.
+- a) Tailored mentoring and coaching from experts in the EIT Health Mentoring and Coaching Network based on team needs. - b) Engaging and collaborating with leading companies in the health sector. - c) Participate in the (online/offline) tailored bootcamp sessions & the demo day designed in collaboration with Instituto Pedro Nunes (IPN) which will help participants adapt and scale the proposed solution based on the challenge owners' needs and expectations.
 Participants will learn to master healthcare regulations, refine their concepts, perfect their pitches, and work with top experts to gain tools for thriving in the healthcare industry. - d) Participants will have the opportunity to become part of the largest health innovation network with EIT Health InnoStars.
 They will be able to showcase their solutions to EIT Health InnoStars' core industrial partners and market experts.
-Additionally, participants will have the chance to attend the grand final, where the top three teams will receive financial prizes.
+Additionally, participants will have the chance to attend the grand final, where the top three teams will receive financial prizes. - e) Selected participants will be offered a fee-based services package that provides tailored support beyond the scope of this present Call for Proposals.
+This includes advanced pitch training, enhanced networking opportunities, investor readiness workshops, one-on-one mentoring sessions, and other customized services to aid solution development.
+These additional services will be provided based on a separate agreement between the EIT Health InnoStars and each team requesting them.
+Since the services are customized, we will first assess each team's specific needs to ensure the support is tailored accordingly.